sam-79/CatalogDigitization/README.md

 - Your firewall is not blocking network requests.

 Feel free to open an issue in the repository if you need further assistance.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Make sure to replace the placeholders like `https://github.com/your-username/your-repo-name.git` with the actual URL of your repository and adjust any paths or commands as needed.